-Note that, in the case of a small EU non-financial entity, whose reporting under SFTR is mandatorily delegated to its EU financial counterparties, each financial counterparty only has to report the re-use by the non-financial entity of ISINs used in repos between them.
-However, if the non-financial entity has used securities with the same ISIN in repos with several EU financial counterparties, all of those financial counterparties are obliged to report the re-use of that ISIN.
-However, the small EU non-financial entity is responsible for calculating the re-use and providing the estimate to the EU financial entity for reporting to the trade repository (Guidelines of January 2020, p.184, para.401).
+However, if the non-financial entity has used securities with the same ISIN in repos with several EU-EEA financial counterparties, all of those financial counterparties are obliged to report the re-use of that ISIN.
+However, the small EU-EEA non-financial entity is responsible for calculating the re-use and providing the estimate to the EU-EEA financial entity for reporting to the trade repository (Guidelines of January 2020, p.184, para.401).
+This issue will not apply under UK SFTR, as non-financial entities will not be required to report under UK SFTR.